joelvonrotz/joelvonrotz.github.io/content/downloads.md

 ## HSLU - Electrical Engineering 🎓

 All the summaries are written in a mix of English and German, but I’m providing them anyways as they might help you somehow.
-As time goes, I’ll add more of my summaries!

 These notes are as is and do not guarantee a good grade on your exams!